What does publishing open access mean?

 Looking for funding to publish open access?

-There are many options to cover article cover charges when publishing open access.
+There are many options to cover article processing charges when publishing open access.
 CVIR Endovascular and Springer are able to give waivers for certain publications, click here to explore funding options.

 How does open peer-review work?